The San Diego & Arizona Railway CENTENNIAL CELEBRATION DAY will be celebrated on Saturday, November 16, 2019, at Campo Railroad Park and Museum.

 9:45 – 10:30 am.
 Lively demonstration of a meticulously restored 1902 steam-powered firefighting pump.
 Observe the transfer of power generated by the steam when it leads to forceful spraying of water through fire hoses just as firefighters used to battle fires more than a century ago.
 Be careful where you stand to view the action – you could get a bit wet.
 Stop by during the day for pictures and a meet-and-greet with Dottie the firehouse Dalmation.

 11 am.
 Centennial Train I ($) departs the Campo Depot, with boarding by 10:45 am.
-Limited space on special cars (1509, Robert Peary) and a ride in the cab may be available.
-All passengers may take home an SD&A timetable from the 1920s and a map of its historic route.
+Limited space on first class cars (1509, Robert Peary) may be available.
+All passengers will be given a special keepsake item associated with the original 1919-era San Diego & Arizona Railway.
+Train ticket sales information will be posted closer to the date.

 12 noon.
-Lunch catered by Descanso Junction Catering. ($).
+Lunch catered by Descanso Junction Catering ($).
 There is no other way to buy lunch at the Campo facility, other than snacks in the Gift Shop ($).
 Please feel free to bring your own lunch instead and eat at the picnic tables (limited number) adjacent to the Depot or anywhere else throughout the Campo grounds.
 A small playground with swings and a sandbox are in the same area as the picnic tables.
+Lunch ticket sales information will be posted closer to the date.

 12 noon.
 Live music will be near both the catered lunch site and the picnic tables.